-Due to the increase in the popularity of hypnobirthing, several midwives working in a variety of areas in The Rotunda Private are trained in hypnobirthing.
-We now offer couples a four week course in hypnobirthing.
-The aim of the course is to give couples more tools to use during labour and birth so that they have an enjoyable birth experience – a calm, comfortable and in-control birth.
-The course is covered over four Tuesdays and the class runs from 5.30 pm – 8.30 pm with a break at about 7.00 pm with refreshments provided.
+Hypnobirthing is becoming increasingly popular and several midwives working in a variety of areas in the Rotunda teach the courses.
+We now offer couples a 4 week course in hypnobirthing on Zoom.
+The aim of the course is to offer couples more tools to use during labour and birth so that they can have an enjoyable birth experience – a calm, comfortable and in-control birth.
+The course is covered over 4 Tuesdays and the class runs from 5.30pm to 8.30pm with a short break at about 7.00pm.

-The class covers how the body gives birth and how relaxation can assist it.
-The role of the partner is covered extensively and massage, relaxation tools, a variety of ‘scripts’ and birth preferences are also covered.
-A book and an audio book (MP3) are available to go with the course.
-A labour ward tour is done in class three and in class four a couple who have used hypnobirthing recently come in to share their story.
+The course covers how the body gives birth and how relaxation can assist it.
+The role of the partner is covered extensively and massage, relaxation tools, mindfulness, a variety of scripts and birth preferences are also covered.
+A book and an MP3 are available to complement the course.

 Information on Breastfeeding